polarbearjs/react-component-library/README.md

 Assets will be checked in to version control so they can be used in client applications loaders.

 ```
-npm build // will compile assets into dist/ folder
+npm build // will compile assets into dist/ folder and source in to the lib folder
 ```
 # Importing styles from another project